mkapur/sab-2021-doc/_main.knit.md

-Estimated selectivity curves for the trawl surveys varied, with the surveys that sample the continental slope sampling the broadest demographic of the sablefish population and the Triennial Shelf Survey the most limited (Tables \ref{tab:basepars} and \ref{tab:selparest}; Figure \ref{fig:selectivityatageALL}). \begin{comment}The proportion of the spawning output that is unavailable to the surveys and fleets, which are all modeled using dome-shaped selectivity, has slightly decreased over time (Figure \ref{fig:unavailablessb}).\end{comment} The fixed gear fisheries showed males were less selected than females, individuals of approximately age 20 and older were much less available to the fishery on a relative basis (Figure \ref{fig:selectivityatageTWL}).
+Estimated selectivity curves for the trawl surveys varied, with the surveys that sample the continental slope sampling the broadest demographic of the sablefish population and the Triennial Shelf Survey the most limited (Tables \ref{tab:basepars} and \ref{tab:selparest}; Figure \ref{fig:selectivityatageALL}). \begin{comment}The proportion of the spawning output that is unavailable to the surveys and fleets, which are all modeled using dome-shaped selectivity, has slightly decreased over time (Figure \ref{fig:unavailablessb}).\end{comment} The fixed gear fisheries showed males were less selected than females, and that individuals of approximately age 20 and older were much less available to the fishery on a relative basis (Figure \ref{fig:selectivityatageTWL}).
 The trawl fishery selected younger fish than the fixed gear fleet and showed little difference between males and females (Figure \ref{fig:selectivityatageTWL}).
 Retention schedules (Table \ref{tab:selparest}) showed rapidly increasing retention of age-1 fish for the fixed gear fishery but less than full retention of the largest individuals, likely due to some trip-limit based discarding or depredation of large fish during gear retrieval (Figure \ref{fig:selectivityatageFIX}).
 Full retention of the largest individuals was assumed since the beginning of the 2011 catch-shares program for the trawl fishery, with an increase in the minimum retention size for both sexes in the final two modeled years (Figure \ref{fig:twltimevaryslx}).

 The base model fit the trend (decline, then stabilization, and increase) in the WCGBT Survey well (Figure \ref{fig:ind_NWFSC}), such that the added variance parameter was set to zero as was done in 2019.
 Fits to the NWFSC Slope Survey were generally flat (Figure \ref{fig:ind_NWFSCslope}), as might be expected for such short time-series.
 Fits to the AFSC Slope Survey suggest a decreasing trend during the late 1990s followed by and increase into the early 2000s (Figure \ref{fig:ind_AFSCslope}).
 Estimates of added variance were 0.16 and 0.04, respectively (Table \ref{tab:selparest}).
 Given the time change in the estimate of $q$ for the Triennial Shelf Survey beginning in 1995, predicted survey values were also relatively flat over this period until the last two years of the survey (Figure \ref{fig:ind_AFSC}), although the estimated extra variance of 0.18 suggested a relatively poor fit to these data compared to other surveys.